rust-lang/book/src/ch19-06-macros.md

 on: Rust doesn’t have reflection capabilities, so it can’t look up the type’s name at runtime.
 We need a macro to generate code at compile time.

 The next step is to define the procedural macro.
-At the time of writing this, procedural macros need to be in their own crate.
+At the time of writing, procedural macros need to be in their own crate.
 Eventually, this restriction might be lifted.
 The convention for structuring crates and macro crates is as
 follows: for a crate named `foo`, a custom derive procedural macro crate is